zigbee-alliance/distributed-compliance-ledger/docs/running-node-aws-terraform-ansible/deployment.md

 # DCL Deployment on AWS using Terraform and Ansible

+## Overview
+This document describes all necessary steps to deploy a new DCL network on AWS cloud in accordance with this [design document](../deployment-design-aws.md).

 ## Prerequisites
 Make sure you have all [prerequisites](./prerequisites.md) set up
 ## Terraform and Ansible Configuration